ricco386/RPi.Sensor/README.rst

 RPi.Sensor
 ##########

-Generic class for Python sensor objects connected to Raspberry Pi.
+Generic Python base class to create infinite loop to work with different sensors connected to Raspberry Pi.

 Installation
 ------------